AxelNathanson/pytorch-Variational-Autoencoder/README.md

-# β-VAE implemented in Pytorch
+# Beta-VAE implemented in Pytorch

 In this repo, I have implemented two VAE:s inspired by the β-VAE [[1]](#1).
 One has a Fully Connected Encoder/decoder architecture and the other CNN.
 The networks have been trained on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.